-Martin Luther (1483-1546) Leader of the Protestant reformation.
-Martin Luther wrote 95 thesis attacking the church, such as criticising the belief sin could be mitigated by paying money to the church.
+Martin Luther (1483-1546) Leader of the Protestant Reformation.
+Martin Luther wrote 95 theses attacking the church, such as criticising the belief sin could be mitigated by paying money to the church.
 Martin Luther was ex-communicated from the Catholic church and was a key figure in the new Protestant religion.

-Erasmus (1466-1536) Erasmus was a Catholic theologian who has also been called the 'Prince of the humanists'.
-He was willing to raise questions about the teachings of the church and not relying on blind dogma.
-He was critical of the abuses of the church and advocated reform from within the church.
+Erasmus (1466-1536) Erasmus was a Catholic theologian who has also been called the ‘Prince of the Humanists’.
+He was willing to raise questions about the teachings of the church and not to rely on blind dogma.
+Erasmus was critical of the abuses of the church and advocated reform from within the church.
 He was an early advocate of religious tolerance and advocated a middle path between the Catholic and Protestant movements.

 William Shakespeare (1564- 1616) English poet and playwright.
 Famous works include Macbeth, Romeo and Juliet, Merchant of Venice and Hamlet.